aniljava/chrome-style-files/README.md

 chrome-style-files
 ==================

-Collection of CSS Snippets on different sites for chrome's Custom.css
+Personal collection of Style override for different sites.